BushLife - A Guide to Snowmobiling

-So it’s winter, officially!
-After the big storm in Ontario, there’s a nice thick layer of frozen white water called snow.
+Winters here!
+After a big storm in Ontario, there’s a nice thick layer of frozen white water called snow.
 That means it’s time to whip out the sled.
 That is, of course, if you have one.
-Introduction to Snowmobiling covers a bit about buying a snowmobile, snowmobile maintenance, and all the other bits and pieces that come with sledding.
+In this Introduction to Snowmobiling, we’ll guide you through the basics: buying a snowmobile, understanding what gear to carry with you when snowmobiling, and learning what to do if your sled breaks down in the backcountry.
+We’ll also discuss important winter safety tips and gear, as well as beginner riding tips.

 Spread the Love